shrimp2845-tw/project_DES/README.md

 ### project_DES
 An educational Python implementation of the Data Encryption Standard (DES).
-This project breaks down the complex Feistel network into human-readable modules, following the official NIST specifications, and use EBC and CBC to actually encrypt files.
+This project breaks down the complex Feistel network into human-readable modules following the official NIST specifications, and supports ECB and CBC modes for real file encryption.

 ### history
 The Data Encryption Standard (DES) is a symmetric block cipher developed by IBM in the 1970s.